 My advice for your kid: violin or piano?

-- What types of music do you intend to play?
+• What types of music do you intend to play?

-- What temperament do you have?
+• What temperament do you have?

-- Logical mind that can’t delay gratification -> piano
+1. Logical mind that can’t delay gratification -> piano

-- Sensitive character loves to dream, can be patient -> violin
+2. Sensitive character loves to dream, can be patient -> violin

-- Logical mind that can wait for a result -> both instruments
+3. An analytical mind that can wait for a result -> both instruments

-- Classical music, small age -> violin
+4. Classical music, early age -> violin

-- Pop music who wants to play in public soon -> piano
+5. Pop music who wants to play in public soon -> piano

-Another important thing to consider is what type of music is played at home.
-If rock and pop music is the main choice, then the violin is not maybe the main match, even though it is possible to play those kinds of music on such an instrument.
+Another important thing to consider is what music is played at home.
+If rock and pop music is the main choice, then the violin is not the main match, even though it is possible to play those kinds of music on such an instrument.
 Classical is maybe a better match for a violin.
 Well, this is my two cents.

 Now, if your kid hesitates with the guitar, here is where I weighed the pros and cons of each instrument.